 True Crime Diva’s Thoughts

-Honestly, I have no clue what happened to Kris Kremers and Lisanne Froon, but of I do tend to lean towards murder.
+Honestly, I have no clue what happened to Kris Kremers and Lisanne Froon, but I do tend to lean towards murder.
 Regardless, it truly is a classic case of bizarre.

 Signs leading to accidental death theory: